Holme Thomas School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 1%)

-- Holme Thomas School's student population of 624 students has stayed relatively flat over five school years.
+- Holme Thomas School's student population of 650 students has grown by 9% over five school years.

 |Grades Offered||Grades Prekindergarten-6|